COVID-19 Health and Safety Protocols for the Utah Film Industry

 Please check the State and Local Orders and Directives for current information about statewide standards.

-Currently, the National Parks in Utah are open on a limited basis with the exception of Arches National Park and Canyonlands National Park which will be implementing a phased reopening beginning Friday, May 29, 2020.
+Currently, the National Parks in Utah are open on a limited basis.
 Utah’s State Parks are open with some restrictions in place.
 Any filming requests in these areas would be considered on a case by case/park by park basis.
 For other federal lands in Utah, please check the U.S. Forest Service and Bureau of Land Management before filming in these areas.

 As we begin to develop specific guidelines for the Utah film industry, here are some organizations that have developed best practices to consider as you begin to ramp up production.

 - AICP COVID-19 Workplace Guidelines and Considerations

 - Directors Guild of America: A Message to the Working Professionals in the Entertainment Industry

 - Industry-Wide Labor-Management Safety Committee Task Force: White Paper